matiasilva/bigmac/docs/src/README.md

 Make no mistake, these are not software companies.
 According to some, software engineers will evolve to become AI supervisors, merely inspecting and validating the output of AI agents.
-Hardware engineers on the other hand must understand Physics, Computer Architecture and Electronics to create — this set of skills can never be replaced, only augmented.
+Hardware engineers on the other hand must understand physics, computer architecture and electronics to create — this set of skills can never be replaced, only augmented.

+If that's not enough to make you jump out of bed or if you're a diehard softie, there's the ever famous quote by Alan Kay, inventor of OOP and window-based
+GUIs:

+> People who are really serious about software should make their own hardware.

 ## Course objective